 Overclocking is configuration of computer hardware components to operate faster than certified by the original manufacturer, with “faster” specified as clock frequency in megahertz (MHz) or gigahertz (GHz).
 Commonly operating voltage is also increased to maintain a component’s operational stability at accelerated speeds.

 Along with overclocking’s positive effect on the device, there are some adverse effects associated too.
-On raising the clock speed above its average speed, the heat generation and power consumption increases which mean your device will heat up more than usual but less than its breaking point and the battery life will be reduced considerably.
+On raising the clock speed above its average speed, the heat generation and power consumption increases which mean your device will heat up more than usual but less than its breaking point and you can face reduced battery life.
 Your device needs to be rooted, and a custom recovery should be installed on it.

 Rooted phones are not covered under warranty from the manufacturer so, if you are not comfortable in rooting your device do not execute the following steps.
 If you are comfortable with rooting your device and installing a custom recovery then, all you need to do at first is to be patient because a sudden jump in clock speed can cause irreparable damage to your device.
 Boost up the clock speed slowly along with regular inspection of the device’s stability.
 Set your device at the highest clock speed at which it was stable.

-After increasing the clock speed to a stable point, what you need to fine-tune in your device’s settings is the kernel that supports overclocking.
+After increasing the clock speed to a stable point, you need to install kernel which supports overclocking on your device.
 Overclocking is an essential element for people who modify their phone.
 Hence, there is a vast collection of kernels to choose from for a particular device model.
 To find the correct kernel, you need to find your device’s model number and Android version being used at first.
 The model number and Android version are to be found in Settings>About phone.